 OBU students are afforded the privileges and responsibilities of campus fellowship.
 Within University guidelines, a student is encouraged to make educational and social choices which enhance personal development.
 Students may actively participate in the process of institutional governance through University Committee membership, agencies of student government, and advisory groups.

 Student Services Center

 Career Planning Services

-The Career Planning Office provides guidance and career assessment services for students and information concerning vocational opportunities.
+The Career Planning Office provides guidance and career assessment services for students and alumni, information concerning vocational opportunities, and the job search process.